 The eTPU application API encapsulates several eTPU function APIs.
-The eTPU application API includes CPU methods that enable initialization, control, and monitor an eTPU application.
+The eTPU application API includes CPU methods that enable initialization, control, and monitoring of an eTPU application.
 The use of eTPU application API functions eliminates the need to initialize and set each eTPU function separately, and ensures correct cooperation of the eTPU functions.
-The eTPU application API is device independent and only handles the eTPU tasks.
+The eTPU application API is device independent and handles only the eTPU tasks.